98Vinee-IA/NeoTavern-Frontend/README.md

 > How can I reset my NeoTavern data?

-Removed these folders/files in your SillyTavern `data` directory and refresh the page:
+Remove these folders/files in your SillyTavern `data` directory and refresh the page:
 - `NeoSettings.json`
 - `NeoSamplers`
 - `NeoThemes`